Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Modular properties of solutions to the Laplace equations

 with the same polynomial in $\tau,\bar \tau$ in both cases

 These cocycles turn out to be proportional to those of $\Hm_{\Delta_{12}}$ in (\ref{eq:D12Mcocycle}),

 We can therefore form the linear combinations

 that are modular invariant thanks to \eqref{eq:Im6coc} and solve the Laplace equation~\eqref{eq:Laps:odd}.
 The ratio of L-values appearing here might appear a bit surprising since in all previous expressions of this work and Part~I, (multiple) zeta values only appear in the numerator.
 The reason for the ratio showing up here lies in our normalisation of the homogeneous solution in~\eqref{eq:defH} as a simple iterated integral.
 This definition leads to the explicit appearance of an L-value in the S-cocycle, see~(\ref{eq:D12Mcocycle}), which needs to be cancelled by the denominator in (\ref{eq:FcFm6}).
 Choosing a different normalisation for $\Hpm_{\Delta_{2s}}$ one could turn the quotient in~\eqref{eq:FcFm6} into a multiplication by an L-value only.
+Note that the transcendental weight six of $\Hm_{\Delta_{12}}$, weight zero of $\Lambda(\Delta_{12},10)$ and weight one of $\Lambda(\Delta_{12},12)$ ensure that both terms on the right-hand sides of (\ref{eq:FcFm6}) have the expected weight seven.

 We note that the combination